KHUZEMAH/SRP-MFaisal/wp-content/plugins/wp-maintenance-mode/readme.txt

-=== WP Maintenance Mode & Coming Soon===
+=== LightStart - Maintenance Mode, Coming Soon and Landing Page Builder ===
 Contributors: Themeisle
-Plugin Name: WP Maintenance Mode & Coming Soon
-Plugin URI: https://themeisle.com/
+Plugin Name: LightStart - Maintenance Mode, Coming Soon and Landing Page Builder Plugin URI: https://themeisle.com/
 Author: Themeisle
 Author URI: https://themeisle.com/
 Tags: maintenance mode, admin, administration, unavailable, coming soon, multisite, landing page, under construction, contact form, subscribe, countdown
 Requires at least: 3.5
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 2.5.4
+Stable tag: 2.6.1
 Requires PHP: 5.6
 License: GPL-2.0+

-Adds a splash page to your site that lets visitors know your site is down for maintenance.
-It's perfect for a coming soon page.
-The new Bot functionality is here!
+Easy Drag & Drop Page Builder that adds a splash page to your site that it's perfect for a coming soon page, maintenance or landing page.

 == Description ==

-Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, or add a coming soon page for a new website.
+Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, add a coming soon page for a new website or create a landing page for an existing site.
 User with admin rights gets full access to the blog including the front end.

 Activate the plugin and your blog is in maintenance-mode, works and only registered users with enough rights can see the front end.
 You can use a date with a countdown timer for visitor information or set a value and unit for information.